awsdocs/aws-sct-user-guide/doc_source/CHAP_Converting.App.ProC.md

 For an Oracle to PostgreSQL conversion, you can use the AWS Schema Conversion Tool \(AWS SCT\) to convert SQL code embedded into your Pro\*C applications\.
 This specific Pro\*C application converter understands the application logic\.
 It collects statements that are located in different application objects, such as functions, parameters, local variables, and so on\.

-Because of this deep analysis, the Pro\*C application SQL code converter provides better conversion results compared the generic converter\.
+Because of this deep analysis, the Pro\*C application SQL code converter provides better conversion results compared to the generic converter\.

 ## Creating Pro\*C application conversion projects in AWS SCT<a name="CHAP_Converting.App.ProC.Create"></a>